ilhemdjenane/Mada-Grocery-Analysis/README.md

-# Mada Groceries Dashboard Analysis
+# Mada Groceries Analysis & Dashboard

 ## Project Overview
 This project showcases a comprehensive analysis of grocery sales data from Mada Groceries, a leading chain in Indonesia.
 The objective was to design a data-driven dashboard to provide actionable insights into sales trends, outlet performance, and customer preferences.
-The analysis was conducted using Python, and the dashboard was built using Power BI.
+The analysis and dashboard was built using Power BI.

 ---